sarpt/mpv-web-api/README.md

 - `PUT "/directories"` - add directory with media files for server to handle
   - `path` - string - path to a directory to be added (recursive)
-- `GET "/movies"` - returns information about the movies: their paths and video, audio & subtitles streams.
-Media files without video stream will not be returned here (the endpoint will stay, however sooner or later server will differentiate between movie/music/media files)
+- `GET "/media-files"` - returns information about the media files: their paths and video, audio & subtitles streams
 - `POST "/playback"` - change current playback.
 Playback is a state which determines current file, playlist position, media timeline position, selection of subtitle and audio streams, etc.
   - `append` - bool (default: `false`) - when set to `true` with `path`, it append path as a next entry in currently played playlist (whether named/saved or not).
 When set to `false`, file under `path` will be played immediately, basically creating a new unnamed/empty playlist with only one item in it.
   - `audioID` - string - selects audio stream with the provided id.
 Although a string, mpv indexes its audio streams, so it will have numerical form.